openenergymonitor/blog/source/_posts/2018-11-08-demand-side-response.markdown

 Household electricity demand such as lighting, computing, TV, cooking, fridge/freezer, washing have relatively low DSR potential, either due to the need for these demands to happen during times of occupancy (peak demand) or because these demands are relatively small.

-However as we move towards a zero carbon future, most scenarios suggest large scale electrification of transport and heat is needed alongside powering up of renewable energy.
+However as we move towards a zero carbon future, most scenarios suggest that large scale electrification of transport and heat is needed, alongside powering up of renewable energy.
 Both electric vehicles and electric heating e.g heatpumps & hot water storage have significant DSR potential.

 <table><tr><td style="width:35%">